 For example, imagine a dealer's garage performing maintenance on the TTP/A system of a car.
 Their tools would not work without access to the dynamic descriptions and access to the CORBA smart transducer description server.
 A similar tight integration of network and tools is also realized in LIN networks, which are used in the automotive domain.
-In contrast, the IEEE 1451 standard aims at selfcontained nodes that store all their static and dynamic information in persistent memory locally at the smart transducer.
+In contrast, the IEEE 1451 standard aims at self-contained nodes that store all their static and dynamic information in persistent memory locally at the smart transducer.
 These oppositional philosophies lead to different design decisions.
 Storing all the configuration information on the embedded nodes can cause significant overhead at the smart transducer.
 In order to keep that overhead as small as possible, the representation of the configuration information for such a system must be very compact.
 IEEE 1451 achieves this goal by providing a large set of predefined transducer types and modes.
 An instance of a transducer description can build on the predefined types and thus the memory requirements for the transducer description are kept low.
-While the memory requirements for a minimal implementation of the IEEE 1451.2 standard can be quite low (in the order of few hundred bytes [11]) using extended data sheets is out of the question for such basic devices.
+The memory requirements for a minimal implementation of the IEEE 1451.2 standard can be quite low (in the order of few hundred bytes [11]), but extended data sheets can still become too big for basic devices.
+By defining standard templates for particular transducer classes, IEEE 1451.4 somewhat alleviates the problem, since this approach allows an even more compact encoding of the TEDS data, but at the cost of reduced flexibility for the representation of different transducers.

-The STD and CCD descriptions for the TTP/A protocol are very generic and need more memory.
-For example the size of uncompressed static STDs for the smart transducers used in the smart car case study is between 5 and 15 Kbytes.
-The uncompressed CCD for this case study had a size of 124 Kbytes [24].
+Figure 3: Configuration and management with remote tools for TTP/A networks memory.
+For example, the size of uncompressed static STDs for the smart transducers used in the smart car case study is between 5 and 15 Kbytes.
+The uncompressed CCD for this case study had a size of 124 Kbytes [29].
 However, this information is stored at personal computers, while the smart transducer nodes contain only a unique identification number and some configuration parameters that are necessary for operation.
 The unique identification number serves as reference to the according information that is stored as STDs and CCD outside the cluster.
 This approach comes with two advantages: